COVID-19 variant disrupts holiday travel but not shopping | Business

 Fauci said he was pleased with evidence that omicron causes less severe illness for most people.
 But he warned against complacency because the rapid spread of the disease could “override a real diminution in severity,” because so many more people could get infected.

-There are still many questions about how bad the omicron variant surge will be in the US, Johns Hopkins infectious disease specialist Dr Amesh Adalja said on Sunday.
+There are still many questions about how bad the omicron surge will be in the US, Johns Hopkins infectious disease specialist Dr. Amesh Adalja said Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)